A Charlie Brown Christmas: Apple TV+

 In October 2020, Apple TV+ acquired exclusive rights to all Peanuts-related media.
 Under the terms of the agreement, Apple TV+ must make A Charlie Brown Christmas and two other holiday specials (It's the Great Pumpkin, Charlie Brown and A Charlie Brown Thanksgiving) available for free on the platform during a three-day window.
-The window for A Charlie Brown Christmas was from December 11 to 13, 2020, and in 2022 it was from December 22 through December 25.
+The window for A Charlie Brown Christmas was from December 11 to 13, 2020, and in 2025 it was from December 13 through December 14.
 Subscribers to Apple TV+ have a broader window to watch the specials.

 Apple TV+ renewed its exclusive agreement in 2025, extending the streamer's exclusive rights under the same terms through 2030.
+Non-streaming television rights, should a buyer emerge for them, would be handled by Sony Pictures Television, which acquired majority control of the special along with the rest of the Peanuts library shortly after its renewal with Apple.

 PBS

 After mounting criticism over Apple's decision to remove the Peanuts specials from free television, the company announced a deal with PBS to resume the annual broadcast tradition.
-In accordance with most PBS member stations' non-commercial educational licenses, the special was presented on PBS without commercial interruption, with an underwriting message from Apple being the only advertising.
+In accordance with most PBS member stations' non-commercial educational licenses, the special was presented on both PBS and PBS Kids without commercial interruption, with an underwriting message from Apple being the only advertising.
 PBS, Apple and WildBrain, the rightsholder to the Peanuts television library, announced they had renewed the arrangement in October 2021.
 PBS did not acquire the broadcast rights for the Peanuts specials in 2022, ending a 57 year run on broadcast television.

 Home media

 In 1985, the special was released on VHS and Betamax by Media Home Entertainment, along with You're Not Elected, Charlie Brown.
 In 1987 the special was released on VHS by its kids subsidiary, Hi-Tops Video.

 On September 28, 1994, the special was released by Paramount on VHS.
 A laserdisc was released by Paramount (distributed by Pioneer) in 1996; Side 2 contained the 1979 special You're the Greatest, Charlie Brown.
 In September 2000 it was released on DVD.
 Bonus features included the 1992 special It's Christmastime Again, Charlie Brown.
 On September 23, 2008, Warner Home Video (to which the rights to the Peanuts specials reverted earlier in the year, due to Melendez's connections to WB) released a "remastered" DVD.
 Bonus features include a restored version of Christmastime Again and a new documentary titled "A Christmas Miracle: The Making of A Charlie Brown Christmas".

 On October 6, 2009, it was released in high definition Blu-ray Disc from Warner in remastered Dolby 5.1 surround sound.
-This disc also contains It's Christmastime Again, A Christmas Miracle, a DVD of the special, and a Digital Copy.
+This disc also contains It's Christmastime Again, A Christmas Miracle, a DVD of the special, and a digital copy.